Jimmy-Trinh/MemorizeGame-SITE-prework/README.md

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)

 The first major bug or issue I came across was when I started to record my project in a browser, the audio clues would no longer work.
 When checking back on Glitch, it was working fine which made it very confusing.
 After searching on the internet for a while, I came across many StackOverflow questions that were similar but none of them did anything.
 I then decided to google more specifically about Google Chrome and found an Google developer page relating to AudioContext() that was used in this project.
 I also found a Firefox dev page that was quite similar.
 It appears to have something to do with creating the AudioContext before the site has processed any user gesture.
 This results in a suspended state and the AudioContext will stop.
 To fix this, I added a check to see if user interacts, and if so, the AudioContext will resume from suspended state.
 After testing out the Google Chrome fix, it appears to work perfectly now.

+Another major challenge I had was trying to speed through learning the basics of HTML, CSS, and Javascript.
+Even though following along Codepath's tutorial helped a lot, when trying to create my additional mistakes counter, I had to do a lot of Googling and reading on w3schools.com to figure out syntax.
+I wanted to have the text display based on a variable within my script.js.
+Eventually, I figured it out, just required some time to read and understand the syntax.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words)